sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/asia/india/README.md

 Vedveer Arya seems to have compiled a lengthy and comprehensive chronology of India's history worth looking at.
 Hard copy in this folder https://independent.academia.edu/VedveerArya

-He places the Manu deluge at 9200 BC, and the submergence of Dvaravati (Dwarka) at 7400 BC (Tollman event?).
+He places the Manu deluge at 9200 BC, and the submergence of Dvaravati (Dwarka) at 7400-7300 BC (Tollman event?).
 The submergence of the same Dwaraka city, of the Mahabharata era, in 3126 BC.

 See page 24 for an overview.
 Page 74 for Manu dating.
 Pg 497 for Dvaravati.

 "Seemingly, forty-nine descendants of King Dravida reigned at Dvāravatī approximately for 1650 years, from 11050 BCE to 9400 BCE, considering the average reign of 33 years for each king.
 Dvāravatī was submerged by the sea around 9400-9300 BCE, during the reign of Irunkovel I, the forty-ninth king."

+"According to oceanographic studies, sea level suddenly rose 28m in 500 years, about 12000-11500 years ago.
+This accelerated sea level of 10000- 9400 BCE has been named Meltwater Pulse 1B.
+Many Yādava families had to migrate eastwards and southwards.
+It appears that Indian astronomers observed the event of “Rohiṇī Śakaṭa Bheda” (when either Mars or Saturn pass through Rohiṇī Śakaṭa, i.e. the triangle formation of stars in Taurus constellation) several times around 9400-9300 BCE."

 "The archaeological site of Bhirrana in Hisar, Haryana has also been dated around 7500 BCE.
 A submerged structure of the ancient Poompuhar city found close to Kaveripattinam, Tamil Nadu has been dated around 9500" [29]